2001-Thu May 24 09:28:17 EDT 2018

 This time can be a special one for both of you, and it's up to you to make the most of it.
 Your dog has no real sense of shame or embarrassment, so he won't object to ideas that make his life a little easier.
 Here are a few tips to get you thinking:

 As your dog ages, increase the frequency and diminish the intensity of his exercise.
 Instead of taking your dog to the park once a week to chase tennis balls until he's exhausted, take him for a long walk daily.
 If your dog is having problems with physical activity, talk to your veterinarian.
-Non-steroidal anti-inflammatory medications may help.
-Supplements such as glucosamine and omega-3 oils or complementary treatments such as acupuncture are another avenue.
+Medication may help keep him comfortable.
+And for some dogs, supplements such as glucosamine and omega-3 oils or complementary treatments such as acupuncture are another avenue.
 Your veterinarian can prescribe medications that may address the confusion and anxiety some old dogs experience.

 Give his bedding an upgrade.
 Think soft.
 Think cushioned.
 Think low.
 Your dog will thank you for these types of small creature comforts.

-If your dogs are allowed on the couch and the bed, consider buying or building steps.
+If your dogs are allowed on the couch, consider buying or building steps.
 You don't want to ruin TV time, right?
 A permanent ramp going down the back-porch step or a collapsible one to help your dog into the car will also be appreciated as he loses some of his jump.

 Don't forget to make an appointment for a senior dog checkup.
-Ideally these should happen twice a year to improve your odds of catching little problems before they become big ones.
+Many veterinarians like to see senior dogs at least twice a year -- more frequently if an existing problem is already being treated and/or monitored.
 Your veterinarian may recommend diagnostic tests — typically blood work and an X-ray — in addition to a physical examination to spot problems early or to establish a baseline of health.
-You should discuss having your dog's teeth treated and cleaned under anesthesia, because gum infections and mouth pain will affect his comfort and health.
+You should discuss having your dog's teeth treated and cleaned, because gum infections and mouth pain will affect his comfort and health.

 The senior dog checkup is also a great time to determine if his diet will need to change to relieve excess weight from his joints.
 Arthritis can also be an issue, so it's important to catch joint and bone problems before they stop him in his tracks.
-Striking early, before these issues arise, helps keep older dogs healthy and fit.
-It will also ensure that you enjoy many more golden years together.
+Striking early, before these issues arise, helps keep older dogs healthy and fit, so your senior can enjoy his golden years.

 If the video doesn't start playing momentarily,